Airstack-xyz/docs/guides/farcaster/activate-kit-for-farcaster-auth-kit.md

             }
           },
           "tokenType": "ERC721"
-        },
+        }
         // Other Ethereum NFTs minted by 0xeaf55242a90bb3289dB8184772b0B98562053559 ]
-    },
+    }
   }
 }
 ```

 {% endtab %}
 {% endtabs %}

 ## Get ERC20 Token Mints By A Farcaster User

-You can fetch all ERC20 tokens minted by a Farcaster user across multiple chains, such as Ethereum, Polygon, and Base, by using the [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API:
+You can fetch all ERC20 tokens minted by a Farcaster user across multiple chains, such as Ethereum, Polygon, Base, and Zora, by using the [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API:

 {% hint style="info" %}
 For fetching ERC20 mints data from multiple chains, check out [Cross-Chain Queries](../basics/cross-chain-queries.md).